Import and explore a map

 The white labels on the map expand to better fill the areas that they represent.

-The labeling engine for ArcGIS Pro is more sophisticated than in ArcMap, and includes all the Maplex Label Engine functionality.
+The labeling engine for ArcGIS Pro is more advanced and intuitive than in ArcMap and includes all the Maplex Label Engine functionality.

 - Close the Label Class pane and the Symbology pane